We began as an American family business in 1901 in Portland, Oregon.

 The Northwest at the turn of the century

 In 1901, Portland’s natural port via the Columbia River made the city a hub of commerce for inland industries like logging, mining and agriculture.
 The demand for cast steel products spurred immediate growth for Columbia Steel, the first steel foundry in the Northwest.
 Products of the time included railroad track switches and crossing frogs; parts for ships, such as stern frames, rudders and anchors; and parts for gold dredges.
-In 1916, Hobart M. Bird — whose descendants continue to operate Columbia to this day — first joined the company as a member of the foundry team.
-He ultimately became the President and Owner of Columbia Steel.

 Years of World War I